Three Mile Island Nuclear Power Plant Shuts Down

 In 2017, Exelon said it would close if it couldn't get a key subsidy from the state that would help it compete with an energy market flooded with cheaper natural gas.

-State lawmakers proposed two bills to save the plant, pointing to the valuable long-term assets nuclear power brings to the table, such as carbon-free emissions, fuel-supply diversity, and reliability.
+State lawmakers proposed two bills to save the plant, pointing to the valuable long-term assets nuclear power brings to the table, such as carbon-free emissions, fuel supply diversity and reliability.

-Critics argued the bailouts distorted the competitive wholesale electricity marketplace, and said that nuclear power should not be lumped in with clean, renewable energy — noting the emissions from mining uranium and the fact that the U.S. lacks a plan for disposing of its radioactive nuclear waste.
+Critics argued that the bailouts distorted the competitive wholesale electricity marketplace and said that nuclear power should not be lumped in with clean, renewable energy — noting the emissions from mining uranium and the fact that the U.S. lacks a plan for disposing of its radioactive nuclear waste.

 For those who live nearby, the possibility of the plant's closure has loomed for years.

-Kendra Nissley has spent the last 12 years running a dairy farm across the river from the plant in Londonderry Township, Pa.
+Kendra Nissley has spent the past 12 years running a dairy farm across the river from the plant in Londonderry Township, Pa.

-From her farm, high voltage power lines stretch down to a substation that collects electricity from the plant.
-It's a reminder that TMI produced 3% of the state's total power, with nuclear plants making up 40% of a pie that also includes natural gas, coal, hydro-electric and wind.
+From her farm, high-voltage power lines stretch down to a substation that collects electricity from the plant.
+It's a reminder that Three Mile Island produced 3% of the state's total power, with nuclear plants making up 40% of a pie that also includes natural gas, coal, hydroelectric and wind.

 Nissley said the steam rising from two cooling towers — as well as the two inert cooling towers, tied to the crippled reactor — have been a reminder of both what nuclear power has provided to the community, and its risks.

 Nissley said the farm won't be affected much by the closure, but some of her neighbors are losing their jobs.
-Exelon said it has offered them jobs elsewhere, but that's not an option for some people who have bought homes, raised families and built lives for themselves around TMI.
+Exelon said it has offered them jobs elsewhere, but that's not an option for some people who have bought homes, raised families and built lives for themselves around Three Mile Island.

 "They express a lot of sadness at losing their longtime job, and we share in some of that sorrow with them," Nissley said.

-Down the road from Nissley's farm, Londonderry Township manager Steve Letavic said he's been planning for this day for at least two years.
+Down the road from Nissley's farm, Londonderry Township Manager Steve Letavic said he has been planning for this day for at least two years.

 He has let five township jobs sit vacant, knowing he would lose tax money needed to fund those positions.

-Letavic 's planning for a loss of about $50,000 a year for the municipal fire company — money that Exelon used to help raise through an annual charity golf tournament.
+Letavic is planning for a loss of about $50,000 a year for the municipal fire company — money that Exelon used to help raise through an annual charity golf tournament.
 He's expecting to lose another $120,000 in tax revenue this year.

 "We're a small town with a $2 million budget.
 Every little bit matters, right?"

 The township of 5,200 people also recently voted to open up some undeveloped land to commercial construction in an effort to make up some of the lost tax dollars.
-Letavic said he's in talks with a developer who wants to build a logistics center, and another developer that wants to put in a planned community.
+Letavic said he's in talks with a developer that wants to build a logistics center, and another that wants to put in a planned community.

 The closure comes on the same day as a global climate strike calling for "immediate steps to stabilize the environment," noted Matt Wald at the pro-nuclear Nuclear Energy Institute.